-Even if the Netherlands are quite liberal and progressive in many fields, such as gay marriage, there are still fields where work needs to be done.
+Even if the Netherlands is quite progressive in many fields, there are others where work needs to be done.
 One of these fields is women in tech.

 Are you on the hunt for one-of-a-kind furniture?
 Unique pieces to transform your space but won’t break the bank?